aws-samples/transactional-outbox-pattern/README.md

 4. The event will remain in the outbox because the system has been unable to fully process the flight booking.
 ![EventStillInOutbox](img/outbox-pattern-event-in-outbox.png)

+5. Subsequent to that, several strategies can be adopted depending on the requirements of the system (raise an alert, wait for the queue to become available again, retry with backoff, etc.).

 ### Viewing Flight and Outbox tables

 1. To view the content of both the Flight and the Outbox tables, navigate to the `RDS` page of the AWS Console.